GirishA012/Diabetes-Detection/README.md

 - Visual representation of results using graphs
 - ANN model fine-tuned for improved performance

+## 🌐 Deployment
+- This project was hosted on **Streamlit** for interactive visualization.
+- The code for deployment is included in the repository.

 ## 🚀 Technologies Used
 - **Python**
 - **Libraries:**